What other animals can I keep with fish in my aquarium?

 There are several tempting non-fishy aquatic animal species aimed at the sale and keeping in fish tanks.

 But are they suitable to be mixed with freshwater fish?
 Visit your LFS and while looking for an interesting fish to buy you may well spot something else.
 Snails, crabs, shrimp, crayfish, frogs, even turtles, but unfortunately most are best kept separate from fish because they either eat fish, or they themselves may end up on your fish’s menu.

 Ornamental snails for freshwater aquariums

-Some snails are ok like Ramshorns and Nerites, but Tadpole snails and Malaysian trumpet snails come in with live plants as pests and can reach plague proportions.
-Apple snails have now returned from a previously being banned from keeping in Europe and the UK, but predatory Assasin snails can be used to eat and control Tadpole and Trumpet snails.
+Some snails are ok in a fish tank like Ramshorn snails and Nerite snails, but Tadpole snails and Malaysian trumpet snails come in with live plants as pests and can reach plague proportions.
+Apple snails have now returned from previously being banned from keeping in Europe and the UK, but predatory Assassin snails can be used to eat and control Tadpole snails and Trumpet snails.

 There are quite a few freshwater crab species but the main issue is that most are amphibious and need to come out onto a land area, or worse, are actually land crabs that can and do drown when kept in aquaria.
-Rainbows and Red crabs need to come out of the water so are best in a terrarium of their own.
-Thai micro crabs (Limnopilos naiyanetri) are suitable for planted tanks but again will end up on the menu of Pufferfish and large, predatory cichlids.
+Rainbow crabs and Red crabs need to come out of the water so are best in a terrarium of their own.
+Thai micro crabs (Limnopilos naiyanetri) are suitable for planted tanks but again will end up on the menu of tropical fish like Pufferfish and large, predatory cichlids.

 Luckily there are plenty of shrimp species that are suitable for tropical aquariums including Cherry shrimp, Crystal red shrimp, Amano shrimp and Wood shrimp.
 The first three are excellent algae eaters suitable for nano tanks, community tanks with small fish and planted tanks, although they would be eaten by medium to large fish.